Layer Management

 3. If you want to grant access to selected groups, users, or sites, do the following:

 a.
 Select Selected List.
-The Select Entities dialog is displayed.
+The Selected List panel is displayed.

 Deleting Layers from SkylineGlobe Server